krptn/krypton/README.md

 krypton.configs.SQLDefaultKeyDBpath = "sqlite+pysqlite:///Path/key.db"
 ```

-To see what these strings should contain please see [Databases](README-DATABASES.md)
+To see what these settings strings should contain please see [Databases](README-DATABASES.md)

 ## Settings

 [Configurations](README-CONFIGS.md)

-## Optional: store keys in HSM

-After integrations with web frameworks

 ## Build/Setup the extension for development